Robust Safety for Move: Introduction

-\item We implement the escape analysis and evaluate both its efficiency and precision on a representative set of \move benchmarks from a variety of sources.
+\item We implement the escape analysis and evaluate both its efficiency and precision on a large representative set of \move benchmarks from a variety of sources.
 Our results show that $>$99\% \move modules pass the analysis while the remaining $<$1\% are easily identifiable false positives.
-From this, we conclude automatically enforced robust safety is a practially achievable goal for \move programmers. \end{enumerate}
+From this, we conclude that: 1) automatically enforced robust safety is a practically achievable goal for \move programmers and 2) security-centric language design (such as \move's) can be effective in attaining strong security properties such as robust safety. \end{enumerate}

 The paper proceeds by describing the main features of the \move language and giving a high-level description of robust safety (\Cref{sec:overview}).
 Then it recounts the semantics of \move and formally defines robust safety as well as valid verifiers and valid encapsulators (\Cref{sec:formal-rs}).
 The paper then presents the encapsulator implementation and evaluates it on the aforementioned benchmarks (\Cref{sec:eval}).
 Finally, the paper discusses related work (\Cref{sec:rw}) and concludes (\Cref{sec:conc}).